Online Data Migration from SQL Sources to FalkorDB

 How the loaders work (high level)

-• How to read rows from the source system (table + optional filter, or a custom SELECT)
+• How to read rows from the source (table + optional filter, or custom SELECT)

 • How rows map to:

-• Edges (relationship type, direction, how to match from and to nodes)
+• Edges (relationship type, direction, and endpoint matching rules)

 Common concepts

-• Declarative mapping: you describe the mapping; the tool handles extraction + loading.
+• Declarative mapping: you define mappings, and the loader handles extraction + load.

-• Idempotent upsert operations: writes use Cypher UNWIND + MERGE based on configured keys.
+• Idempotent writes: loaders use Cypher UNWIND + MERGE patterns.

 Option A: Run a loader directly (CLI)